MBBS vs BDS - Which is better Career Option BDS or MBBS

 For BDS or MBBS admission in India, students have to qualify 12th with Physics, Chemistry & Biology by scoring a minimum of 50% aggregate marks for General whereas it is 40% in the case of reserved category.

-National Eligibility cum Entrance Test (NEET) is a single entrance test conducted for granting admission to 82,926 MBBS, 26,949 BDS, and other undergraduate medical seats offered by 542 medical, 313 dental, and various other colleges in India.
-NEET 2020 will be conducted on September 13, in offline mode from 2:00 PM to 5:00 PM.
-As it is known that admission is solely granted on the basis of NEET then what makes the difference in the admission process of MBBS and BDS.
+National Eligibility cum Entrance Test (NEET) is a single entrance test conducted for granting admission to over 1 lakh MBBS, 26,868 BDS, and other undergraduate medical seats offered by 706 medical, 313 dental, and various other colleges in India.
+Admission to both MBBS and BDS courses is granted on the basis of NEET scores.
+To secure a seat in the medical or dental colleges in India, candidates have to participate in the NEET counselling process which is conducted by the Medical Counselling Committee.

 MBBS vs BDS - Syllabus